esp-rs/std-training/book/src/03_3_http_client.md

 Calling HTTP functions (e.g. `get(url)`) on this client returns an `EspHttpRequest`, which must be turned into a `Writer` to reflect the client's option to send some data alongside its request.
 This makes more sense with `POST` and `PUT` but must still be performed with `GET`.

 After this optional send step the `Writer` can be turned into a `Response` from which the received server output can be read:

+TODO explain as_ref().
+Or find a better way to point people to it.

 ```Rust
 let request = client.get(url.as_ref())?;